getindiekit/indiekit/docs/accessibility.md

 ## Preparation of this statement

-This statement was prepared on 14 January 2023.
+This statement was prepared on 20 July 2023.
 A self-assessment was carried out on both the website and application interface.

 ## Feedback

 I’m always looking to improve the accessibility of Indiekit and its documentation.
-If you find any problems not listed on this page, or think it’s not meeting accessibility requirements, [submit a new issue on GitHub](https://github.com/getindiekit/indiekit/issues/new/choose) or email <paul@getindiekit.com>.
+If you find any problems not listed on this page, or think it’s not meeting accessibility requirements, [submit a new issue on GitHub](https://github.com/getindiekit/indiekit/issues/new/choose).